 Keeping $D$ fixed, a larger $P$ would probably produce a larger $\overline{D}$, i.e., if $P_1\subseteq P_2$, then $\overline{D}(D,P_1)\subseteq \overline{D}(P,P_2)$, which is why in Eq.~(\ref{eq:RQI}) our defined ${\rm RQI}\propto |P|$ gets its name ``representation quality index", because higher RQI normally means better generalization.
 Finally, the expected accuracy from a dataset $D$ and a parallelogram set $P$ is:

 which is the estimated accuracy (of the full dataset), and $P=P(\mat{R})$ is defined on the representation after training.
 On the other hand, accuracy ${\rm Acc}$ can be accessed empirically from trained neural network.
-We verified ${\rm Acc}\approx \widehat{\rm Acc}$ in a toy setup (addition dataset $p=10$, 1D embedding space, hard code addition), as shown in FIG.~\ref{fig:Acc_DP} (c).
-FIG.~\ref{fig:Acc_DP} (a)(b) show ${\rm Acc}$ and $\widehat{\rm Acc}$ as a function of training set ratio, with each dot corresponding to a different random seed.
+We verified ${\rm Acc}\approx \widehat{\rm Acc}$ in a toy setup (addition dataset $p=10$, 1D embedding space, hard code addition), as shown in Figure~\ref{fig:Acc_DP} (c).
+Figure~\ref{fig:Acc_DP} (a)(b) show ${\rm Acc}$ and $\widehat{\rm Acc}$ as a function of training set ratio, with each dot corresponding to a different random seed.
 The dashed red diagonal corresponds to memorization of the training set, and the vertical gap refers to generalization.

-Although the agreement is good for 1D embedding space, we do not expect such agreement can trivially extend to high dimensional embedding space.
+Although the agreement is good for 1D embedding vectors, we do not expect such agreement can trivially extend to high dimensional embedding vectors.
 In high dimensions, our definition of RQI is too restrictive.
 For example, suppose we have an embedding space with $N$ dimensions.
 Although the representation may form a linear structure in the first dimension, the representation can be arbitrary in other $N-1$ dimensions, leading to $\text{RQI}\approx 0$.
-However, the model may still generalize well if the decoder learns to keep only the useful information (the 1st dimension) and drop all other useless information (other 31 dimensions).
+However, the model may still generalize well if the decoder learns to keep only the useful dimension and drop all other $N-1$ useless dimensions.
 It would be interesting to investigate how to define an RQI that takes into account the role of decoder in future works.